Free Things To Do This Summer In Denver

 WHERE: In Denver's city parks

-Spread out a blanket in one of Denver's gorgeous parks for FREE, family friendly Outdoor Movies in the Parks.
-Check back soon for dates and locations.
+Spread out a blanket in one of Denver's gorgeous parks for free, family-friendly Outdoor Movies in the Parks.

 FREE LIVE MUSIC

 City Park Jazz

 Every Sunday night in June and July, the City Park Bandstand and Pavilion turns into a swinging, open-air jazz club as music lovers of all ages congregate for the free City Park Jazz.

 Elway's Taste & Tunes Summer Music Series

 WHERE: Elway's Cherry Creek